Representation Synthesis by Probabilistic Many-Valued Logic Operation in Self-Supervised Learning: RELATED WORK

 \subsection{Representation Operability}

-Representation operations and control have been studied regarding the control of generated images in generative models, interpretability of representations, and generation of new representations, etc~\cite{higgins2016beta, chen2016infogan, sun2021cross, shen2022mix, ren2022simple, lee2021imix, kim2020mixco, zhang2022mix, mirza2014conditional}.
-For example, $\beta$-VAE~\cite{higgins2016beta} and Guided-VAE~\cite{ding2020guided} contribute to improving representation interpretability by realizing the disentanglement of representations.
-In addition, info-GAN~\cite{chen2016infogan} and DALL-E~\cite{pmlr-v139-ramesh21a} improve the performance of control of generated images by generating representations from controllable latent variables and languages.
-In addition, i-mix~\cite{lee2021imix} and MixSiam~\cite{zhang2022mix} realize SSL using mixed images by generating new representations upon synthesizing the representations of images.
+Representation operations and control have been studied regarding image generation, image retrieval, interpretability of representations, and generation of new representations, among others~\cite{higgins2016beta, chen2016infogan, sun2021cross, shen2022mix, ren2022simple, lee2021imix, kim2020mixco, zhang2022mix, mirza2014conditional, pmlr-v139-ramesh21a, levy2024chatting, guo2018dialog}.
+For example, $\beta$-VAE~\cite{higgins2016beta} and Guided-VAE~\cite{ding2020guided} improve the interpretability of representations by disentangling them, which has been found to be beneficial for both image retrieval and generation. info-GAN~\cite{chen2016infogan} and DALL-E~\cite{pmlr-v139-ramesh21a} improve the performance of control of generated images by generating representations from controllable latent variables and languages.
+In addition, there are also methods\cite{levy2024chatting, guo2018dialog} that involve modifying representations through interactions with humans to retrieve intended images.
+Furthermore, i-mix~\cite{lee2021imix} and MixSiam~\cite{zhang2022mix} realize SSL using mixed images by generating new representations upon synthesizing the representations of images.
 These methods enable representation learning for various features.
 However, they fell short of enabling logic operations between representations.